-Surrogacy is the answer for same sex couples, partners and individuals to have children when they are incapable.
+Surrogacy is the answer for same-sex couples, partners and individuals to have children when they are incapable.

 A surrogate mother is a female who agrees to carry a child for nine months so that the child can complete another’s dream of parentage.

 Each state has its own definitions and laws pertaining to surrogacy.
 If you are interested in becoming a surrogate, you should first research your state’s guidelines.
 There is no national policy in the U.S regarding surrogacy.
-Each state has drafted its own guidelines, mostly in result of cases that have gone to court.
+Each state has drafted its own guidelines, mostly as a result of cases that have gone to court.

 Types of Surrogacy

 There are two types of surrogacy.
 The first type is Traditional Surrogacy, which involves the surrogate’s egg being impregnated with the intended father’s sperm or sperm from a donor.
 This process is generally achieved through IVF (In-vitro fertilization).
 The other method is Gestational Surrogacy, where the surrogate has no biological ties to the child.
 A donor egg or intended mother’s egg and donor sperm or intended father’s sperm is used.
 The egg is then fertilized and implanted into the surrogate’s uterus to be carried to term.

 After a woman makes the choice to become a surrogate, she needs to do some research.
 There are many, many surrogacy agencies currently operating.
 While I’d like to say that all of them are legitimate, you should always proceed with some caution.
 Sadly, there are people out there who prey on others’ good intentions.
 It would also be a good idea to make a few phone calls and go through some legal consultations with your local surrogacy lawyers.
 These consultations are generally free and will give you a good idea of all the legalities involved with being a surrogate.

 It’s a good idea to keep in mind that not all women who choose to be surrogates will end up being surrogates.
 This is especially true for women who use surrogacy agencies.